-Ethics Approval
+Ethics approval

 Ethical approval was obtained with the Committee of Medical Ethics of the University Hospital Brussel (Universitair Ziekenhuis Brussel); EC number: 2021-385.
-The included patients and health care professionals (HCPs) involved in the focus group signed an informed consent form.
+Included patients and the healthcare professionals (HCPs) involved in the focus group signed an informed consent form.